clouddatastack/clouddatastack.com/docs/_sources/products/web_analytics_ingest.rst.txt

-Ingest of Web Analytics at Scale
+Ingest of Web Analytics
 =================================

-How to schedule your Notebooks on Databricks while keeping them on GitHub.
+Integrate you Google Analytics data into Datalake for analysis.